 As government contractors mature and enter into Joint Venture and subcontract relationships, decisions need to be made about how best to set up these entities, and how best to manage the intercompany transactions between Joint Venture entities and your primary business entity.
 Let us help you navigate these decisions and the related accounting efforts.

-Audit Readiness, Representation and Support
+Audit Readiness, Representation, and Support

 Audits are a fact of life for government contractors.
-You will be interfacing with a number of oversight agencies, including the DCAA and DCMA, as well as the contracting agency itself, and you’ll be responding to questions related to your proposal, your indirect rates, billings, incurred cost submissions and contract closeouts.
-Each of these interactions contain audit risk.
+You will be interfacing with a number of oversight agencies, including the DCAA and DCMA, as well as the contracting agency itself, and you’ll be responding to questions related to your proposal, your indirect rates, billings, incurred cost submissions, and contract closeouts.
+Each of these interactions contains audit risk.
 We can help you navigate these risks by establishing a compliant accounting system, policies, procedures, and related systems for success.
 We have more than 40 years of combined experience on both sides of the desk – having performed dozens of audits for the DCAA, as well as represented dozens of government contractors when they are being audited.